yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps-design-better.md

 ---
 layout: post
-title: "Immutability Is a Motivator"
+title: "How Immutability Helps Me"
-date: 2014-11-06
+date: 2014-11-07
-tags: jcabi java
+tags: jcabi java oop
 description:
   This article illustrates by example how immutability forces you to design small and cohesive objects, while